 Alternatively you could watch videos on Yabla.
 Some are free, others you need to pay for (check my blog post Improve your German with videos from Yabla )

 Sing a German song or listen to one

 If you know any German songs then that’s easy, just sing them whenever you have a little time, in the shower, while cooking or driving …

 If you want to learn some, YouTube is a good starting point again.
 Search for your favourite artist or just search ‘deutsche Lieder’ for lots of playlists with German artists.

 Spotify is another good choice.
 I have written about some playlists on Spotify before: How to use Spotify to learn German.
 Yabla also has songs and if you really have some time, use Lyrics training to work with a song (read what I’ve said about it: Improve your German listening skills with lyrics training ). if you’d rather sing or learn some children’s songs, check out Mama Lisa

 And if you just want to listen to German radio stations, see my list here.

 Do a lesson (or two) from Duolingo or another app/ site

-My online Grammar courses on Udemy also have lessons lasting a few minutes at a time.
-Check out my special fees for blog readers: Learning German on Udemy
+My online German grammar courses also have lessons lasting a few minutes at a time.

 Read a poem or short story or text